fiberopticnow/fiberopticnow.github.io/_posts/2015-06-20-student-websites.md

 ##LAV Cards

 First of all, I'd love to highlight the work by one student business, <a href="http://www.isa.nl/StudentSites/mtanaka/LAVcards.html">LAV cards</a>, which is a greeting card company that designs environmentally-friendly cards for various occasions.
 The LAV Card team chose to use animated gifs in some really clever ways on their website.
-Not only was the logo on their website an animated gif, but the product design was also shown as a 3D mockup as an animated GIF.
+Not only was the logo on their website an animated gif, but the product design mockup was also shown as a 3D animation.
 This was such a cool way to use what we learned in our <a href="http://fiberopticnow.github.io/digital-design">first unit on GIFs</a> in this new project.

 {% include image.html url="/media/mikina.gif" width="70%" description="Mikina's amazing work on the  website" %}